I've stopped judging the scar of abandonment and hating on it and me. I've stopped shaping my life around it

 No matter how much we try to understand the past, we can't change it.
 What we can change is the narrative that we apply to our present.

-As a kid, you feel guilty for missing the parent and still loving them in spite of their absence or treatment, especially when your other parent is still there.
-Or you feel bad because you have a step-parent so surely you ‘should’ be OK.
-If the remaining parent is angry or miserable, you take the rap for that too and then feel guilty for wanting to be a kid or to express your own feelings.
-Or you feel bad for no longer caring or for being angry.
-By blaming you, you wonder if sibling pain is your fault too.
-Envying your friends and others triggers guilt but then you feel worthless due to comparison.
-You feel guilty for feeling sad and lost even though you’re not alone or there are “bigger problems in the world”.
-You might associate the confusion and grief of abandonment with a lack of gratitude for being taken in or kept, so you push down feelings and then wonder why you feel so depressed and lonely.
+Envying your friends and others triggers guilt, but then you feel worthless due to comparison.
+You feel guilty for feeling sad and lost even though you’re not alone or “bigger problems in the world”.
+Maybe you associate the confusion and grief of abandonment with a lack of gratitude for being taken in or kept.
+Then you push down your feelings and wonder why you feel so depressed and lonely.
 You wonder if there’s something wrong with you for not being more “over it”.

-You feel guilty for speaking your mind or giving a voice to those feelings because, well, it seems that a lot of society are very uncomfortable with children no matter how old they get, flagging up their pain or their experience.
-You feel guilty for not being able to wipe your memory or for not being OK with the lies that everyone else is, or for feeling anger and disappointment about the entourage of people who keep propping up your parent but who never truly empathise with you, often assigning you the responsibility of building bridges.
+You feel guilty for not being able to wipe your memory or for not being okay with the lies everyone else is.
+And maybe you also feel anger and disappointment about the entourage of people who keep propping up your parent but who never truly empathise with you, often assigning you the responsibility of building bridges.

-It’s not your fault.
-Never was, never will be.
 There is nothing you could have done to change your parent.
 Your worth has nothing to do with their actions.
+Inadequate parenting doesn’t equal inadequate child.
 You can start to consciously choose the direction of your thoughts and the direction of your life.
-Whatever answers you seek in them, you are the only one who can give you permission and choices.
+Whatever answers you seek in others, including your parent(s), you are the only one who can give you permission and choices.

-I’ve had to consciously question guilt, blame, shame, fear and obligation each time they show up at my door.
 I’ve learned that we can be very hard on ourselves and our inner critic is sneaky.
-It goes from busting our chops for not being “good enough” and for still being affected to giving us a hard time for not being “affected enough” and for not being The Good Daughter/Son.
+Our inner critic goes from busting our chops for not being “good enough” and for still being affected, to giving us a hard time for not being “affected enough” and for not being the Good Daughter/Son/Child.
 That’s when you realise that the inner critic is nonsensical and to stop giving it so much airtime.

 Ten years down the road from that summer that woke me up to myself and what the real meaning of my experiences were, that’s where I’ve gotten to with this whole abandonment thang– I’ve stopped judging the scar of abandonment and hating on it and me.
 I’ve stopped shaping my life around it.
-I forgive my younger self for being so tough on me and as a result, feel less shackled to the past and the parent hunger pangs have faded out.
-My parents are my parents but I am my primary carer.
-The scar fades bit by bit over time and the proximity of the pain, actual or remembered, recedes further into the distance…. as long as I take care of my thoughts and my actions right now which help me to take care of me.

 Take care of you.